This post may contain affiliate links. Please read my disclosure.

 - The risotto should be made in advance and stored in the fridge until ready to use.
 If you try to use fresh made risotto, the cakes will not bind together well.

-- If the skillet starts to smoke at all while cooking your risotto cakes, add another tablespoon of butter and turn the heat down.
+- If the pan starts to smoke at all while cooking your risotto cakes, add another tablespoon of butter and turn the heat down.

 Cheese Curd In Paradise